Sunday, May 14, 2023

 no sand, only pebbles,

-unreckonable dice rolls of hungry waves;
+unreckonable dice rolls of hungry waves.

 and seaweed pungent along the wrack line,

-mussed and disheveled:
+mussed and disheveled,

 jagged miles of flattened sea monsters,

-orgies in shucked, shaggy throes.
+shucked orgies in shaggy throes.

-so so much, much too much wind
+so so much

 it licks basalt niches